ArDoCo/Core/util/src/main/java/edu/kit/kastel/mcse/ardoco/core/common/util/wordsim/architecture.md

         - `ngram`
         - `sewordsim`
         - `wordnet`
-    - ...

 #### ComparisonContext

 A `ComparisonContext` is meant to contain all neccessary information to recognize whether two words are similar.
-Not all comparisons are made between two `IWord` instances.
+The `firstWord: IWord` and `secondWord: IWord` fields are nullable since some comparisons do not contain any `IWord` instances.
-However, since an `IWord` instance can provide additional information (like context or the  corresponding sentence), the `firstWord` and `secondWord` fields are accessible although nullable.
+However, since an `IWord` instance can provide additional information (like the corresponding sentence), these fields are available so that word similarity measures can utilize them if possible.
 The `lemmatize` field decides whether the word similarity measures should use the lemmatized version of the words.

 #### NewSimilarityUtils